rinrinne/export-params-plugin/README.md

 Usage
 ----------------

-If you install this plugin, you can select this as builder in job configuration.
+If you install this plugin, you can select **Export parameters to file** item from `Add build step` dropdown list in job configuration.

 Example for exported file